openregulatory/templates/templates/qms/sop-update-of-regulations.md

 ## Summary

-This SOP describes how the organization identifies changes to regulation applicable either to the organization as a manufacturer or its products in the market.
+This SOP describes how the organization identifies changes to regulations applicable either to the organization as a manufacturer or its products in the market.
 This process shall ensure that changes are identified early enough and required changes are implemented in a timely manner so that regulatory compliance is guaranteed at all times.